ooawagaeri/tp/docs/DeveloperGuide.md

 Within `HideContactCommandParser#parse`,
 - `Index` must be is valid (within the range of contactList).
-- The contact specified to be deleted must have no jobs linked, otherwise error message will be displayed in UI panel.

 `HideContactCommandParser#parse` will call `ParserUtil#parseIndex` to get the target contact's index to hide it.